 The College of Pharmacy adheres to all of The University of Toledo policies and procedures.
-Please refer to the University General Academic Policies for academic policies governing all students enrolled at the University.
+Please refer to the General Section of this catalog for academic policies governing all students enrolled at the University.
 In any case in which University, college and/or departmental policies conflict, the most stringent policy applies, unless waived by the college.
 Students should consult with the college for a complete listing of all policies and procedures specifically related to the College of Pharmacy.